 First of all, the EU citizen has the right to ask whether an organization is holding and processing his or her data, whether they have had any interaction with them or not.
 Having discovered that this is the case, they have the same rights as if they had volunteered the information.
 They then have the following rights, as well as all the other rights described in this article:

 - Ability to access the data.

 - To know what data is held, and where it came from.

 - To know the purposes of the processing done on it.

 - To whom the data has been disclosed, including recipients in other countries or international organizations.
-If that is done, all the data rights have to be enforceable at the destination. (see this)
+If that is done, all the data rights have to be enforceable at the destination (see Art.
+46 GDPR).

 - The time period the data will be stored, or if impossible to state precisely, the criteria used to determine that period.

 Beyond that, individuals have the right to know of the existence of automated decision-making on their data, including profiling, and “meaningful information about the logic involved”, as well as the significance and the consequences of such processing for the data subject.

 Or, to put it simply, if you are analyzing their data, you have to tell them exactly how and what the consequences will be for them.

 3. The Right to Change Data